Rhondoid/professional-readme-generator/Output/README.md

   10. [ Questions ](#Questions)

+  <a name="title"></a>
   ## Title
   README-md

   <a name="description"></a>
   ## Description
-  this is an application that will generate a README file for projects
+  this is an application to generate README files for projects

   <a name="motivation"></a>
   ## Motivation
-  this was built to simplify the process of adding a README file to projects
+  this was built as a tool to simplify adding a README to projects

   <a name="credits"></a>
   ## Credits